-For NSW Restricted Game Hunting Licence (R-Licence) public land hunters holding written permission issued by DPI:
+NSW Restricted Game Hunting Licence (R-Licence) holders, who hunt deer on public land with written permission issued by NSW DPIRD, must comply with restrictions on the use of dogs when hunting deer.

 Rule | Private land | Public land | Notes |